edsonarios/codemapIA/README.md

 * Just supports projects js, ts, tsx

 ## To do
+* Save current position from nodes ✅
+* Improve view graphs ✅
+* Added tooltip complete path ✅
+* Use DB for datas
 * Animation panelInformation
-* Save current position from nodes
-* Use DB for datas
 * If User not login, just allow analyze 1 repository
 * Login for users (Github, google) Oauth, unlimited analyze repositories
 * Different colors by folders to nodes